ARTICLE

 Turning Your Metrics Into a Nonprofit Website Measurement Plan

 I rarely talk to nonprofit organizations that have a solid plan for measuring their website's performance.
-Some don’t do any measurement; have a list of metrics but lack any process for making decisions with them.
+Some don’t do any measurement; some have a list of metrics but lack any process for making decisions with them.
 That's a shame.
 Organizations can waste a lot of time and energy in this way.
 A well-thought-out measurement plan pinpoints exactly which metrics matter for your goals, how much time makes sense to gather them, and how you'll use them to decide what to change.

 A well-thought-out measurement plan pinpoints exactly which metrics matter for your goals, how much time makes sense to gather them, and how you'll use them to decide what to change.